metaquantus/camel/README.md

 The MCU drives the 2 HX711 ADCs, reads the conversions and provides the data to the host via I2C.
 It provides functions to calibrate, tare and read the load cells.

+According to STM32CubeIDE the MCU should consume about 5mA and the HX711s about 1.5mA each.